stefanalexandru02/TweetyFeed/README.md

 # TweetyFeed

-A python - Django & React project
+A python - Django & React social network type of website.